ryan-wachter/RockPaperScissors/README.md

-# RockPaperScissors
+# Rock, Paper, Scissors

+Created using HTML, CSS3, and JavaScript.

-Play Rock, Paper, Scissors against the computer.
+A Rock, Paper, Scissors simulation where the user competes against the computer.